-- (11) Employer Engagement: Describe strategies and services used in the local area to: - (a) Facilitate engagement of employers in workforce development, including small employers and employers in in-demand industry sectors and occupations;
+(11) Employer Engagement: Describe strategies and services used in the local area to:

-The Board has a key priority - delivering talent acquisition strategies in high-growth industries - that closely aligns with the expectation under WIOA.
-CSCF is focused on developing and implementing a business strategy that focuses on talent recruitment, workforce insights, and consultative services for small-medium sized businesses.
+(a) Facilitate engagement of employers in workforce development, including small employers and employers in in-demand industry sectors and occupations; The Board has a key priority - delivering talent acquisition strategies in high-growth industries - that closely aligns with the expectation under WIOA.
+CSCF has focused the organization's efforts on growing and retaining businesses and offering services that are more specialized than previously offered.
 Based on this work the following strategies are being implemented and further developed:

-Business Consultants support key industries across the five counties served and engage with local businesses on a regular basis to understand the business' hiring and/or training needs.
-Business Consultants with industry-specific knowledge and experience are aligned to those industry-focused work teams.

-- Consultants use a consultative approach to build relationships and understand the needs of the business, thus providing relevant solutions and not transactional activities. - Maintain relationships with chambers of commerce, nonprofit business support organizations, and economic development agencies to develop partner business referrals to CSCF. - Business Consultants attend industry-related trade shows and events where they can engage with specific industry partners to share labor market information, talent development efforts, and understand hiring needs.
+- Business Consultants support key industries across the five counties served and engage with local businesses on a regular basis to understand the business' hiring and/or training needs.
+Business Consultants with industry-specific knowledge and experience are aligned to those industry-focused work teams. - Consultants use a consultative approach to build relationships and understand the needs of the business, thus providing relevant solutions and not transactional activities. - Maintain relationships with chambers of commerce, nonprofit business support organizations, and economic development agencies to develop partner business referrals to CSCF. - Business Consultants attend industry-related trade shows and events where they can engage with specific industry partners to share labor market information, talent development efforts, and understand hiring needs.